tenshi-net/mewe-cleanup-filter/README.md

 It completely blocks the following:
 - All of the "optional" ad boxes from all feeds
 - The Soshi wallet button
+- The "locked content" option on the updated posts menu
 - The junk links on the bottom left (mostly just links to ToS/privacy policy and such)
 - The stories bar
 - The Explore feed